• Main Page

 Place half of the bacon in the bean pot.
 Add beans.

-Mix onion, mustard, salt, maple syrup, molasses and 2 cups of
+Mix onion, mustard, salt, maple syrup, molasses and 2 cups of the reserved bean liquid.
+Pour over beans.

 Top with the remaining bacon.
 Cover the pot and place in oven.